-Errors of the model that we trained can be decomposed into bias, variance, and noise.
+The generalization errors of a model can be decomposed into bias, variance, and noise.

-Overfitting usually comes from training a very complex model that has a high variance.
+Overfitting comes from training a very complex model that has a high variance.
+Both overfitting and underfitting means that the model does not generalize well on new data.